jengjeng/docker-machine-vscode-terminal/README.md

 Integration docker-machine in visual studio code integrated terminal

 If you try to use docker but your windows doesn't supported for HyperV and must to use docker-toolbox instead.
-While you try to use it you encouter some error like
+While you try to use it in visual studio code terminal but you encouter some errors like
 ```
 error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.30/containers/json?all=1:
 open //./pipe/docker_engine: The system cannot find the file specified.